TheSergeyPixel/Diablo_ACMG/README.md

 ```
 Feel free to report any issues, we are still testing our software.
 Any suggestions would be highly appreciated :) <br/>
 <br/>
-Due to complicated installation of open-cravat and large size of its modules, we will try to create a docker image,
+Due to complicated installation of open-cravat and large size of its modules, we will try our best to create a docker image,
 that is going to use open-cravat servers for annotation.